PolyU-Edge-Intelligence-Lab/Lab-Website/content/authors/Song-Guo/_index.md

 - Director
 ---

-Song Guo is a full professor in the Department of Computer Science and Engineering (CSE) at the Hong Kong University of Science and Technology (HKUST).
+Song Guo is a chair professor in the Department of Computer Science and Engineering (CSE) at the Hong Kong University of Science and Technology (HKUST).
 Before joining HKUST in 2023, he was a Professor at The Hong Kong Polytechnic University.
 He also holds a Changjiang Chair Professorship in Wuhan University, awarded by the Ministry of Education of China.

 * Tel:	(852) 2358 8833
 * Email:	songguo@cse.ust.hk